ComputationalBiomedicineGroup/NovumRNA/README.md

 You want to predict non-canonical tumor specific antigens (ncTSAs) from cancer RNA-seq data?
 You came to the right place!
 Thank you for having an interest in our tool NovumRNA!
 To ensure a smooth first experience with our tool, make sure to read this README carefully!

 This README is meant to provide an overview and help you to run your first analysis using NovumRNA.
-For further information on parameters and available workflows, please refer to the user manual: https://docs.google.com/document/d/1daVnVVYiOqdg7k4tWqshV0k8CYCQY0EBeGUC1gW4W8g/edit?usp=sharing
+For further information on parameters, available workflows and general information on how individual modules work, please refer to the user manual: https://docs.google.com/document/d/1daVnVVYiOqdg7k4tWqshV0k8CYCQY0EBeGUC1gW4W8g/edit?usp=sharing

-And if you are interested in how individual modules exactly work, take a look at the supplementary material of the NovumRNA publication.

 Happy predicting!